ItsDrike/rickchurch/README.md

 7. Set `JWT_SECRET` variable to some secret, this will be used to encode the JWT tokens, make sure it's secure enough
 8. Set `PIXELS_API_TOKEN` variable, this will be the token you got from the [official python-discord's webpage](https://pixels.pythondiscord.com/info/)
 9. You can also set `LOG_LEVEL` variable, to control the logging level that should be used, this defaults to `INFO`, set it to `DEBUG` if you need to
+10. To enable automatic joining of users into your discord guild, create a bot user in the same discord application you used for OAuth and invite it to the guild you want to use.
+Next, set `ENABLE_DISCORD_AUTOJOIN` to `1`, `DISCORD_GUILD_ID` to the ID of the guild you want to use, and `DISCORD_BOT_TOKEN` to the token of your discord bot.
+11. Refer to `rickchurch/constants.py` for more information on how to configure the application.

 ### Setup the running environment